sw1sh/QuantumPotatoChips/typst/main.typ

   )),

   abstract: [We examine qubit states under symmetric informationally-complete measurements, representing state vectors as probability 4-vectors within a 3-simplex in $bb(R)^4$.
 Using geometric transformations, this 3-simplex is mapped to a tetrahedron in $bb(R)^3$.
 A specific surface within this tetrahedron allows for the separation of probability vectors into two disjoint 1-simplices.//, corresponding to the most classical quantum states.
   The intersection of this surface with the insphere identifies a "quantum potato chip" region, where probability 4-vectors reduce to two separable 2-vectors.
-States within this region can be fully reconstructed using only two projective measurements, a feature not found elsewhere in the state space.],
+States within this region can be fully reconstructed using only two given projective measurements, a feature not found elsewhere in the state space.],
   // keywords: ("First keyword", "Second keyword", "etc."),
   date: [#datetime.today().display()],
 )